-Wherever existing consultations or permits are present, they will be reviewed to determine if the consultations/permits are still valid or if re-initiation of any consultations or permits are necessary.
-Implementing Trustees are required to implement alternative-specific mitigation measures (including BMPs) identified in the RP/EA, Biological Evaluation forms, and completed consultations/permits.
-Oversight, provided by the Implementing Trustees, would include due diligence to ensure that no unanticipated effects to listed species and habitats occur, including ensuring that BMPs are implemented and continue to function as intended.
+Wherever existing consultations or permits are applicable, they will be reviewed to determine if the consultations/permits are still valid or if re-initiation of any consultations or permits are necessary.
+Implementing Trustees are required to implement alternative-specific conservation measures (including BMPs) identified in the RP/EA, Biological Evaluation forms, and completed consultations/permits.
+Oversight, provided by the Implementing Trustees, will include due diligence to ensure that no unanticipated effects to listed species and habitats occur, including ensuring that BMPs are implemented and continue to function as intended.
 As noted above, pursuant to the CZMA, federal activities must be consistent to the maximum extent practicable with the federally approved coastal management programs for states where the activities would affect a coastal use or resource.
-Federal Trustees are submitting consistency determinations for state review coincident with public review of this document.
+Federal Trustees submitted consistency determinations for state review coincident with the Draft RP/EA and have received concurrence responses for most projects.

 Federal environmental compliance responsibilities and procedures will follow the Trustee Council's SOPs, which are laid out in Section 9.4.6 of that document (DWH Trustees, 2021a).
-Following these SOPs, the Implementing Trustees for each alternative would ensure that the status of environmental compliance (e.g., completed, in progress) is tracked through the DIVER Restoration Portal.
+Following these SOPs, the Implementing Trustees for each alternative will ensure that the status of environmental compliance (e.g., completed, in progress) is tracked through the DIVER Restoration Portal.
 The Implementing Trustees will keep a record of compliance documents (e.g., ESA letters, permits) and ensure that they are submitted for inclusion in the Administrative Record.
 Additional information specific to each preferred alternative regarding the environmental compliance requirements and their status is provided in the project-specific descriptions earlier in this chapter.

-Table 4-14Current Status of U.S. Federal Regulatory Compliance Reviews and Approvals of Preferred Alternatives at Release of the Draft RP/EA
+Table 4-14Current Status of U.S. Federal Regulatory Compliance Reviews and Approvals of Preferred Alternatives at Release of the Final RP/EA